opencoca/opencoca/README.md

 #### Uniting with Visionaries: A Legacy of Collaboration and Innovation

-My dedication to the tech community is marked by an unwavering commitment to collaboration, breaking new ground, and driving societal advancement.
+I love our tech community and I'm focused on collaboration, breaking new ground, and driving societal advancement.
 I take pride in as founder of ventures that share this ethos:

 |   |   |
 |---|---|